-An application will receive points as follows based on the city, or town, or unincorporated area in which the proposed development is located:
+An application will receive points as follows based on the city or town in which the proposed development is located:

-- Three points if the proposed development site falls within the boundaries of a local unit of ٠ government (LUG) or unincorporated area in which there has not been a 9% RHTC allocation within the last five allocation years. - Five points if the proposed development site falls within the boundaries of a local unit of government (LUG) or unincorporated area in which there has not been an 9% RHTC allocation within the 10 allocation years. - Seven points if the proposed development site falls within the boundaries of a local unit of government (LUG) or unincorporated area in which there has not been an 9% RHTC allocation within the 15 allocation years.
+- three-Three points if the proposed development site falls within the boundaries of a local unit of government (LUG) in which there has not been a 9% RHTC allocation within the last three-five allocation years. - Five points if the proposed development site falls within the boundaries of a local unit of government (LUG) in which there has not been an 9% RHTC allocation within the 10 allocation years. - Seven points if the proposed development site falls within the boundaries of a local unit of government (LUG) in which there has not been an 9% RHTC allocation within the 15 allocation years.